-Two sets of systematic line-transect vessel surveys were conducted on 6 and 13 December 2018, to cover all transect lines in WL survey area twice.
+Two sets of systematic line-transect vessel surveys were conducted on 4 and 8 January 2019, to cover all transect lines in WL survey area twice.
 The survey routes of each survey day are presented in Figures 2 to 3 of Appendix B.

-A total of 67.87 km of survey effort was collected, with 79.1% of total survey effort being conducted under favourable weather conditions (i.e. Beaufort Sea State 3 or below with good visibility), as detailed in Appendix B. Out of the 67.87 km of survey effort, the total survey effort conducted on primary lines was 45.21 km, while the effort on secondary lines was 22.66 km.
+A total of 67.36 km of survey effort was collected, with 100% of total survey effort being conducted under favourable weather conditions (i.e. Beaufort Sea State 3 or below with good visibility), as detailed in Appendix B. Out of the 67.36 km of survey effort, the total survey effort conducted on primary lines was 44.43 km, while the effort on secondary lines was 22.93 km.

-During the monitoring surveys conducted in December 2018, two groups of six CWDs were sighted.
-Both dolphin groups were sighted during on-effort search, while one of the sightings was made on the primary line (refer to sighting data presented in Appendix B).
+During the monitoring surveys conducted in January 2019, five groups of 10 CWDs were sighted.
+All five dolphin groups were sighted during on-effort search, but only one of the sighting was made on the primary line (refer to sighting data presented in Appendix B).
 None of these dolphin groups was associated with operating fishing vessel.

-Distribution of the dolphin sightings made in the reporting period is shown in Figure 4 of Appendix B. Both dolphin groups were sighted to the north of Tai O Peninsula in the northern portion of the WL survey area.
+Distribution of the dolphin sightings made in the reporting period is shown in Figure 4 of Appendix B. Four of the five dolphin groups were sighted in the middle portion of WL survey area (to the west of Kai Kung Shan), while one group was sighted a few kilometres to the northwest of Tai O Peninsula.
 Notably, none of the dolphin groups were sighted near the HKLR alignment.